 - Log into your user via SSH.

-- Make sure you’re in your users directory by typing in ‘pwd’ to confirm:
+- Make sure you’re in your user's directory by running the following:

 - Update that file by running the following command: